Weapon of Choice (song)

 "Weapon of Choice" is a song by English big beat musician Fatboy Slim from his third studio album, Halfway Between the Gutter and the Stars.
-It features American funk musician Bootsy Collins.
+It features vocals by American funk musician Bootsy Collins.
 It was released as a double A-side single with "Star 69" on 23 April 2001, as well as a standalone single release, and a 2010 re-release with remixes.
 The single peaked at No. 10 on the UK Singles Chart.

 The music video, directed by Spike Jonze, features actor Christopher Walken dancing around a deserted hotel lobby.
 It won multiple awards at the 2001 MTV Video Music Awards and won the 2002 Grammy Award for Best Music Video.